Library Frequently Asked Questions & Policies

 The following tutorials were created by EBSCO:

-The following video tutorials on the EBSCO interface were created by the APA:
+The following video tutorials on the EBSCO interface were created by the APA (they use Adobe Flash Player):

 Library Fines and Overdue Policy